Bruce Banner (Marvel Cinematic Universe): Sakaar and Ragnarok

 After Hulk is lost in space, the Quinjet crash lands on the landfill planet Sakaar.
 He is taken in by the Grandmaster of Sakaar, who forces him to fight against other contestants in gladiatorial combat.
 He rises the ranks, remaining undefeated and winning the admiration of the people of Sakaar, and becoming the Grandmaster's "Champion".

-In 2017, Thor crashes on Sakaar, and after being captured by Valkyrie, he is forced into combat as well, fighting Hulk in his first matchup.
+In 2017, Hulk fights the next contestant, Thor, who had crashed on the planet and had been captured by Valkyrie.
 Summoning lightning, Thor gains the upper hand on Hulk, but the Grandmaster sabotages the fight to ensure Hulk's victory.
 Still enslaved, Thor attempts to convince Hulk to help him save Asgard from Ragnarok, and then escapes the palace to find the crashed remains of the Quinjet.
-Hulk follows Thor to the ship, where a recording of Romanoff makes him transform back into Bruce Banner for the first time in two years.
-Banner is shocked to learn that he is in space and expresses fear that if he becomes the Hulk again, he will never be able to return to his human form.
-Banner and Thor ally with Valkyrie and Loki to escape Sakaar to Asgard, where Banner becomes Hulk again to save refugee Asgardians from the giant wolf, Fenris.
-As Asgard is destroyed by Surtur, the Hulk accompanies Thor, Valkyrie, Loki, and the Asgardians on the Statesman, a Sakaaran vessel bound for Earth.
+Hulk follows Thor to the Quinjet, where a recording of Romanoff makes him transform back into Banner for the first time in two years.
+Banner is shocked to learn that he is in space and expresses fear that if he becomes Hulk again, he will never be able to return to his human form.
+Banner and Thor work with Valkyrie and Loki to escape Sakaar to Asgard, where Banner becomes Hulk again to save refugee Asgardians from the giant wolf, Fenris.
+As Asgard is destroyed by Surtur, Hulk accompanies Thor, Valkyrie, Loki, and the Asgardians on the Statesman, a Sakaaran vessel bound for Earth.